-Scholarships and grants are also available on application to assist some indigenous students.
+Scholarships and grants are also available on application to assist indigenous sciences.

 Program Size: The class size is restricted to 12 students (six for Maths) to enable individual assistance to be given to students.

 Target Groups / Entry Criteria: Applicants must be Aboriginal or Torres mathematics and science.